 To tap into the feature phone market, telecom giant Jio and Google have now announced the availability of their much-anticipated JioPhone Next, with an entry price of Rs 1,999 (with several EMI options) and Rs 6,499 if paid upfront.

-The device with 2GB RAM and 32GB internal storage will offer Corning Gorilla Glass 3 with anti-fingerprint coating.
+The device with 2GB RAM and 32GB internal storage will offer Corning Gorilla Glass 3 with an anti-fingerprint coating.
 The internal storage can be expanded up to 512 GB.